 Stimulating Her Clitoris

-It’s important to choose a position where you can stimulate her clit whilst you thrust, if not you will have to get her to do it, or hold a vibrator against it during intercourse.
+It’s important to choose a position where you can stimulate her clit whilst you thrust.
+You can also get her to do it or to hold a vibrator against it during intercourse.

-If you don’t have a vibrator use a wet thumb or finger and ping it back and forth lightly across the clit, building up to maximum speed as she reaches her climax.
-You will want to continue the clit stimulation even/especially when you pull out.
+If you don’t have a vibrator, use a wet thumb or finger and ping it back and forth lightly across the clit building up to maximum speed as she reaches her climax.
+You will want to continue the clit stimulation even when you pull out.

 Pulling Out At The Right Time

-As you pull your penis out of her vagina try rubbing it quickly across her vaginal opening (with vibrator still placed in her clit) and watch those lovely female juices come gushing out.
+As you pull your penis out of her vagina, try rubbing it quickly across her vaginal opening (with the vibrator still placed in her clit) and watch those lovely female juices come gushing out.

 One of the keys is to build up a steady rhythm, if it looks like she is enjoying it and it’s building to a climax try to simply maintain this pace.

-Sometimes disrupting the pattern can make her fall out-of-state so it’s better to keep it steady then try to increase it too fast and then lose control by cumming too soon or become fatigued.
+Sometimes disrupting the pattern can make her fall out of state so it’s better to keep it steady than try to increase it too fast and then lose control by cumming too soon or become fatigued.